nicknguyen0201/CSE-110-LAB-1/index.md

  }
 ```

-This is link to my favorite Youtube Chanel:
+This is a link to my favorite YouTube Chanel:
 [Oversimplified](https://www.youtube.com/oversimplified)

 [About me](#about-me)